9 Rich & Creamy Vegan Coffee Creamers

 Coconut Bliss Ice Cream – For a true dairy-free indulgence, how about a little ice cream?
 My favorite non-dairy brand, by far, is Luna and Larry’s.
 Their Vanilla Island ice cream is so rich and creamy in coffee, and contains only coconut milk, coconut cream, agave syrup, and vanilla extract.
 Their coconut milk does have guar gum in it, so if that gives you pause, you might want to look elsewhere.

 Coconut Milk Powder – Basically, I need my morning coffee, or I’m a monster.
 And I can’t bear to drink it black.
 So I keep coconut milk powder in my pantry as an emergency provision.
 Bonus: it makes for an extremely rich, delicious coffee creamer.
 It is simply dried coconut milk, however, the ingredients do also include tapioca malodextrin and plant-based sugar esters.
-(Honestly, if it didn’t have quite so much fat, I’d probably use this most of the time!)
+I have a container in my coffee bin and use it as an emergency provision for when I run out of all other options.

 That’s it!
 Now you can go forth and drink your coffee, no dairy needed.